Intelligence, surveillance, target acquisition, and reconnaissance

 ISTAR stands for intelligence, surveillance, target acquisition, and reconnaissance.
 In its macroscopic sense, ISTAR is a practice that links several battlefield functions together to assist a combat force in employing its sensors and managing the information they gather.

 Information is collected on the battlefield through systematic observation by deployed soldiers and a variety of electronic sensors.
 Surveillance, target acquisition and reconnaissance are methods of obtaining this information.
 The information is then passed to intelligence personnel for analysis, and then to the commander and their staff for the formulation of battle plans.
 Intelligence is processed information that is relevant and contributes to an understanding of the ground, and of enemy dispositions and intents.
 Intelligence failures can happen.

 ISR (Intelligence, surveillance and reconnaissance)

-ISR is the coordinated and integrated acquisition, processing and provision of timely, accurate, relevant, coherent and assured information and intelligence to support commander's conduct of activities.
+ISR is the coordinated and integrated acquisition, processing and provision of timely, accurate, relevant, coherent and assured information and intelligence to support commanders' conduct of activities.
 Land, sea, air and space platforms have critical ISR roles in supporting operations in general.
 By massing ISR assets, an improved clarity and depth of knowledge can be established.
 ISR encompasses multiple activities related to the planning and operation of systems that collect, process, and disseminate data in support of current and future military operations.

-On 28 July 2021 the NDAA budget markup by the House Armed Services Committee sought to retain ISR resources such as the RQ-4 Global Hawk, the E-8 Joint Surveillance Radar and Attack System (JSTARS) which the Air Force is seeking to divest.
+In July 2021 the NDAA budget markup by the House Armed Services Committee sought to retain ISR resources such as the RQ-4 Global Hawk, the E-8 Joint Surveillance Radar and Attack System (JSTARS) which the Air Force is seeking to divest.